dotnet/designs/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md

 ### .NET 7 (Nov 2022)

-- All first-party dotnet org code bases continue migration away from `BinaryFormtter`
+- All first-party dotnet org code bases continue migration away from `BinaryFormatter`
-- APIs previously marked obsolete (_as warning_) in .NET 5 are marked obsolete (_as error_)
+- References to `BinaryFormatter` APIs marked obsolete as _warnings_ in .NET 5 now result in build _errors_ by default in .NET 7+
+- Build _errors_ can be downgraded back to build _warnings_ by setting `<EnableUnsafeBinaryFormatterSerialization>true</EnableUnsafeBinaryFormatterSerialization>`

 ### .NET 8 (Nov 2023)